pmdevita/django-shinobi/docs/docs/tutorial/index.md

 ## Create the API

 Let's create a module for our API.
 Create an `api.py` file in the same directory location as your Django project's root `urls.py`:

+!!! note

+    For the sake of backwards compatibility, Shinobi still uses the `ninja` package name.

 ```python
 from ninja import NinjaAPI